Dexter88xD/libft/README.md

 # libft

 `libft` is a custom C library that provides a wide range of utility functions.
 It includes standard library functions for string manipulation, memory management, and more, along with custom implementations of linked list operations.
-This library is commonly used in projects as a foundational set of tools for other C programs.

 ---